(This transcript has been auto-generated. Artificial Intelligence is still perfecting itself. There may be some errors in transcription)

 Ramon Ray (01:46):

 Thank you so much.
-Thanks for responding so quickly and eagerly, but as you responded to me, I responded to Seth when we first did this, but thank you for having me and thank you for being so generous with your time, the work you do.
-And I do remember the beautiful time we had in Sydney.
+Thanks for responding so quickly and eagerly, but as you responded to me, I responded to Seth when we first did this.
+But thank you for having me and thank you for being so generous with your time, the work you do.
+And I remember the beautiful time we had in Sydney.
 So thank you so much for being a part of it and spreading the word.

 Ash Roy (02:03):